 Description: Irrigation management and the selection, evaluation, and improvement of irrigation systems.
 Includes soil-water measurement, crop water use, irrigation scheduling, irrigation efficiency, measurement of water flow, irrigation systems, groundwater and wells, pumping systems, applying chemicals with irrigation systems, and environmental and water resource considerations.

 Prerequisites: Senior standing in MYSM or permission

 Description: Team-based activities to evaluate equipment systems, make technical and economic recommendations, develop professional written and oral reports.
 Topics include equipment system performance and management, project scheduling and planning, cost estimation, reliability analysis, and risk assessment.
-Capstone course.

 Prerequisites: FDST/MSYM 363.

 Description: Unit operations and their applications to food processing.